-Ok!
-For those of you who've never heard of Puttanesca Pasta, it's an Italian dish that's traditionally made with linguini, olives, capers, tomatoes, garlic, and anchovies.
+For those of you who've never heard of Puttanesca Pasta, it's an Italian pasta dish that's traditionally made with black olives, capers, tomatoes, garlic, chili pepper, and anchovies.
 Now, for those of you who don't like any of these things, feel free to skip this and go on to the next recipe on my blog.
-BUT, please take this into consideration when I say, "have an open mind," because my keto/paleo version of this dish is to die for!!
+BUT, please consider this when I say, "have an open mind," because my keto/paleo version of this dish is to die for!!

 TIME: 30 MINUTES YIELDS: 4 SERVINGS